Ecommerce fulfillment in Europe

 Ecommerce fulfillment in Europe is often placed in regions where it’s cheap to build these giant centers.

 Poland is known for its large fulfillment centers

-Poland is a very popular destination for fulfillment centers, for example for dropshipping companies from China.
+Poland is a very popular destination for fulfillment services, for example for dropshipping companies from China.
 The fulfillment network of Zalando shows the same strategy, for example.
 The German fashion retailer organizes its warehouses in a hub-spoke distribution setup.
 It has several warehouses in Germany that form the hubs of the network and fulfill inbound goods, customer order fulfillment, and stock returns.
 Zalando also has a hub in Stettin, Poland.

 The spokes of Zalando’s fulfillment network are located in Italy, France, Sweden, and Poland.
 These handle customer returns.
 So, if a French customer returns something, it will be processed in a warehouse in France and then returned to one of the major hubs in Germany.

 Poland is a very popular destination for fulfillment.

 The location of fulfillment centers is also often dictated by where ecommerce businesses have their most customers.
 Asos, for example, is a popular fashion retailer from the United Kingdom.
 So, logically, it has a major distribution hub there.
 But when Asos wanted to expand further across Europe, it opened a distribution center in Germany.
 By 2015, this site held 2 million units of stock and inventory and dispatched 38 percent of total EU orders.